RakuyoKit/JSONPreview/README.md

 `JSONPreview` inherits from `UIView`.
 You can use it to **format** your JSON data and **highlight** it.

-Also, `JSONPreview` provides **collapse and expand** features that allow you to collapse nodes that you are not interested in at the moment and re-display them at any moment.
+Also, `JSONPreview` provides **fold and expand** features that allow you to collapse nodes that you are not interested in at the moment and re-display them at any moment.

 All of the features in `JSONPreview` are written using **native methods**, which means you get a great experience on Apple platforms.